fbohz/fbohz.github.io/_posts/2020-04-05-looking_ahead.markdown

 ## So, what's next?

 1. **Continue Learning Algorithms and Data Structures**
-   - Already begun last month after finishing the bootcamp. **Data Structures and Basic Algorithms** is a priority (unfortunately my coding bootcamp did not cover this as part of their 2019-2020 curriculum).
+   - I began this last month after finishing the bootcamp. **Data Structures and Basic Algorithms** is a priority (*unfortunately* my coding bootcamp did not cover this as part of their 2019-2020 curriculum).
    - Terms like **Big O**, **Recursion**, or **Dynamic Programming** pop-in in coding interview questions all the time.
    - This will also prepare me to deal with issues in terms of scale, patterns and methodically apply them to day-to-day coding problems.
 2. **Advanced JavaScript**